avisar1/ee0460217/README.md

 ### 3. Load the Dataset in Your Code

-You can use the `YogaPoseDataset` class to load the training, testing, and validation splits.
+You can use the `YogaPoseDataset` class to load the training and testing.
 Make sure you have defined your `transform_train` and `transform_eval` functions for data augmentation and normalization.

 Here is an example of how to instantiate the datasets:

-TBDDDDDDDDDDDDD
-EXPLAIN HOW TO LOADDDD!!!!!!!!!!!!!!!!!!!!!!
 ```python
 # First, define your transformations for training and evaluation
 # transform_train = ...